harikagujjula/react-project/src/components/BehindTheScenesDemo/README.md

     execution there will also block all child component executions.
   - Don't use it on components where props will change frequently, which costs performance.
+* # Using better way of component composition - Another way of preventing unnecessary component exections.
+  - If possible, Move the code in a component that could be seperated and is causing whole code to re-execute to a seperate component(ConfigureCounter.jsx).